Learning to Live

 Give Me Life (Daniel Powter)

 As a wise man once told me, economics is the translation of value from one location to another.
 That it is the transfer of alienable significance from one owner to another owner as part of a trade.
 It is not the movement of money to create more money.
 That is usury – a practice that is a sin according to most major religions and was pretty much illegal in England until 1545.
-It used to invite capital punishment in the former Soviet Union and in the Divine Comedy Dante places the usurers in the 7th circle of hell alongside the blasphemers and the sodomites – quite a party.
+It used to invite capital punishment in the former Soviet Union and in the Divine Comedy Dante places the usurers in the seventh circle of hell alongside the blasphemers.

 Give It To Me (Kylie Minogue)

 Talking to others about this led me to find out that what I was beginning to gain was effectively a Marxist perspective.
-That a deep and rich philosophical vein already existed in which all these ideas were laid out to form a set of conclusions that – although robust - had been stained deeply by the reactionary popular politics of my youth – and that I was probably out of my depth in attempting to rationalise this project“a and the people who create it and surround yourself with people who make you laugh so hard that you forget the bad and focus solely on the good.
-After all life is too short to be anything but happy."
+That a deep and rich philosophical vein already existed in which all these ideas were laid out to form a set of conclusions that – although robust - had been stained deeply by the reactionary popular politics of my youth – and that I was probably out of my depth in attempting to rationalise this project.

 I Have to Give You Back Your Freedom (Nicole)